 Legionella risk assessments in accordance with ACOP L8 & Guidance Document HSG274 must be carried out by a competent professional and are a legal requirement for any employer or premises owners (such as Landlords).
 With responsibilities also including the management of risk areas, prevention and control of Legionella and maintaining records.

 Not completing a Legionella risk assessments on susceptible systems can be considered an offence and could result in fines, prosecution or civil action.
-After the completion of a Legionella Risk Assessment, our Legionella Risk Assessment which will include detailed recommendations, the next step in making your site compliant and a programme for ongoing maintenance.
+After the completion of a Legionella Risk Assessment, our Legionella Risk Assessment which will include recommendations detailing the steps you need to take to ensure your site is compliant.
+The assessment will also provide a programme for ongoing maintenance.

-This leaflet is aimed at employers and people in control of premises, eg landlords, where man-made water systems are used that could be a potential source for legionella bacteria growth.
-It will help you to understand the health risks associated with legionella.
-Legionnaires’ disease: The control of legionella bacteria in water systems1 provides further details about how to manage and control the risks in your system.
+This leaflet is aimed at employers and people in control of premises (i.e.landlords) where man-made water systems are used, that could be a potential source for legionella bacteria growth.
+It will help you to understand the health risks associated with legionella (Legionnaires’ disease) and will provide you with further details about how to manage and control the risks in your system.

 Systems that require a Legionella Risk Assessment